ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 TLS (Transport Layer Security) {{RFC5246}} is a common protocol used to establish a secure session between two endpoints.
 Communication over this session "prevents eavesdropping, tampering, and message forgery."
-TLS consists of a handshake and record protocol.
+TLS consists of a tightly coupled handshake and record protocol.
 The handshake protocol is used to authenticate peers, negotiate protocol options, such as cryptographic algorithms, and derive session-specific keying material.
-The record protocol is used to marshall (possibly encrypted) data from one peer to the other.
+The record protocol is used to marshal (possibly encrypted) data from one peer to the other.
 This data may contain handshake messages or raw application data.

 ### Protocol Description